666-cute-yang/infocom/README.md

 ---

 ## Overview
-PIFCA is a **Preliminary Iterative Federated Clustering Algorithm** designed to efficiently partition clients in federated learning under **non-IID** settings.
-It leverages **gradient-space search** and a **synthetic sampling dataset** to determine optimal client clusters in the early stages of training, significantly improving accuracy and communication efficiency.
+PIFCA (**Preliminary Iterative Federated Clustering Algorithm**) is designed to tackle statistical heterogeneity in federated learning by **efficiently clustering clients based on gradient-space search** in the early training stage.
+Unlike traditional similarity-based methods that require stable gradients or fixed thresholds, PIFCA constructs a **privacy-preserving synthetic sampling dataset** and evaluates multiple client-cluster combinations via **gradient combination accuracy and entropy**.
+Through iterative search, it locks optimal cluster assignments in a **single-step operation**, improving both **accuracy** and **communication efficiency** in highly non-IID environments.

 **Key Features:**
 - **Early clustering** using unstable gradients via synthetic sampling.